Combined Cadet Force: Identity

 CCF Contingents are part of the CCF, but are also part of their own school and as such are semi-autonomous organisations, run by internal school or school-related staff, supported by armed forces personnel.
-Army sections may wear their own capbadge, this might consist of the school or college logo or crest.
-However, Army headgear is worn with this capbadge.
+Army sections may wear their own capbadge.
 Royal Navy and Royal Air Force sections wear the appropriate RN/RAF other rank and officer capbadges.

 The CCF is separate from the Community Cadet Forces namely the Sea Cadet Corps, the Army Cadet Force and the Air Training Corps, and the Volunteer Cadet Corps.
 Pupils normally join at the age of 12 or 13 (Year 8), or later at the discretion of the Head, with both sexes able to take part.

 Uniform

 Royal Navy Section

 They may be issued with combat uniform if required and some schools have No 1 uniform for senior cadets.
 Number 3 uniform is normally the parade uniform for the CCF (RN) and consists of a white shirt, black tie, blue trousers, and blue heavy wool jersey, worn with plain black shoes; a brassard (armband) should be worn on the right arm, displaying qualification badges.
 Number 4 uniform is the standard working uniform of the Royal Navy, in one form or another it has been in existence for over 60 years.
 This uniform is fire-retardant and consists of a blue shirt, blue trousers, blue heavy wool jersey, beret, with CCF badge and black boots.